Will Yun Lee: Career

 In the late 1990s and early 2000s, opportunities for Asian American actors were limited.
 Lee has recalled competing with peers such as Daniel Dae Kim, John Cho, and Sung Kang for a narrow range of stereotyped roles, often gangsters or computer experts.
 Because Asian actors were rarely called to audition, he created mock auditions for himself to practice and prepare.

 Reflecting on later work, Lee has described his role as Dr. Alex Park on The Good Doctor as a turning point, symbolizing a move away from stereotypes toward more professional and nuanced portrayals of Asian American characters.
-He also cited his leading part in Netflix’s Altered Carbon as a rare moment when he experienced being treated as a lead in Hollywood, with large-scale production values and heroic framing typically reserved for white actors.
+He also cited his leading part in Altered Carbon as a rare moment when he experienced being treated as a lead in Hollywood, with large-scale production values and heroic framing typically reserved for white actors.

 Personal life

 In October 2010, Lee married actress Jennifer Birmingham in Shreveport, Louisiana.
 Their son, Cash, was born in June 2013.
 Cash was diagnosed with Moyamoya disease, a rare disorder of the cerebral blood vessels, at the age of three.

 Since entering his fifties, Lee has emphasized balancing career with family responsibilities.
 He has noted that he now prioritizes caring for his parents and child, and chooses roles that allow him to tell meaningful stories while maintaining a fulfilling personal life.